OBSIDIAN TIDE - Pillars of Creation

 Genre: Progressive Melodic Death Metal

-This review is dedicated to a band that caused the subtitle of my blog, because they gave me the amazing nickname “prog-princess” when noobheavy published my thoughts about “Pillars of Creation” a while ago.
-And, as their debut album is really impressive and returns to my player regularly, it’s my great pleasure to give OBSIDIAN TIDE another shout-out here for those who missed them so far.
-The trio's heading from Israel, their music is best described as progressive melodic death metal.
-Last year, I got caught by this beautiful cover artwork from Dixon Jong (Intuitive Designs).
+This review is dedicated to a band, that caused the sub-title of my blog.
+OBSIDIAN TIDE is a trio from Israel, and their music is best described as progressive melodic death metal.
+They released their debut album "Pillars of Creation" in 2019, which caught my attention because of the beautiful cover artwork from Dixon Jong (Intuitive Designs).
 The music turned out to be great as well, so they didn't let me go anymore.

 "Pillars of Creation" is a concept album and tells the story of a man searching for enlightenment.
 On his way, he witnesses riveting stories and learns of horrible truths.
 Finally, he makes the bold decision to follow his conscience, and his choice changes… everything.